5jt/primes/part1.md

 2 3 5 7 11 13 17 19 23 29 31 37 41 43 47 53 59 61 67 71 73 79 83 89 97 101 10..
 ```

 This has the virtue of simplicity.
 By eliminating all multiples of all numbers below `x` the algorithm is obviously correct.
-But it generates even more composite numbers above `x` than below, and there is a price.
+But it generates even more composite numbers above `x` than below, and there is a price for that.

 ```q
 q)\ts i where ipf2 i